-If you don’t feel safe and would like to talk to someone about how you feel, you can talk to us.
+In an emergency always call 999, if you do not feel safe and would like to talk to someone about how you feel, you can talk to us.

-To maximise your chances of staying safe, we recommend you:
+To maximise your chances of staying safe when you are out and about, some simple steps we recommend are:

-- make all travel plans in advance and let people close to you know where you’re going;
+- Make your travel plans in advance and let people in your support network know where you are going

-- remain within busy, well-lit areas and keep close to your friends if you feel unsafe at any stage;
+- Remain within busy, well-lit areas.
+If you are with a group of people, keep close and stay with them if you feel unsafe at any stage

-- only book taxis from reputable firms, and do so in advance – never accept lifts from strangers;
+- When booking transport, only book taxis from reputable firms and do so in advance – never accept lifts from strangers

-- carry a personal safety alarm, in case you find yourself in a situation where it might be useful;
+- Carry a personal safety alarm on your person, in case you find yourself in a situation where it might be useful to alert people to your whereabouts

-- put all valuables in different places such as alternate pockets or different areas of your bag; and
+- Separate valuables into different places such as alternate pockets or different areas of your bag

 Staying safe online

-Most of us rely on the internet in some way.
+Most of us use or rely on the internet in some way, shape or form.
 This means it’s more important than ever to keep in mind some basic safety tips when you’re browsing or using social media to avoid falling victim to cybercrime.

-- turn on firewalls and always update your antivirus protection;
+- Check your internet setting regularly; turn on firewalls and always update your antivirus protection

-- don’t open unusual or strange emails – delete them straightaway;
+- Do not open unusual or strange emails, delete them straightaway

-- change your passwords regularly and use passwords that are very hard to guess (a combination of letters, numbers and special characters is best advised);
+- Update your passwords regularly and choose strong passwords (a combination of letters, numbers and special characters is best advised)

-- look for the padlock symbol on the web address bar before shopping or banking online;
+- Look for the padlock symbol on the web address bar before entering any details shopping or banking online

 Worried about online fraud?